 Wherever you are in the world, you’ll feel part of our very special Aberdeen learning community.

 In-person exams will not take place in 2021 due to Covid-19.

-The September 2021 run of this course will be assessed online.
+The September 2021 run of this course will be assessed via alternative online assessments

-From January 2022 onwards, we are planning to reintroduce in-person exams.
-So if you begin a course or degree in January 2022, you may be assessed as usual, via a mixture of online assessment and an in-person exam at the end of term.
-We’ll keep all students updated as to assessment methods well in advance of any changes to this.
+From the January 2022 academic term onwards, we’re planning to reintroduce in-person exams.
+When exams are reintroduced, this means you’ll be assessed via a mixture of online assessment and in-person exams at the end of term.
+We’ll keep you updated as to assessment methods well in advance of any changes to this.

 Once in-person exams are reintroduced